szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 with our cross-account access issues (like the ability to pass a region and/or profile flag to the egress if you need that).

-- With my current setup, I'm not sure how I can have two dashboards going at once.
+- With my current setup, I'm not sure how I can have two dashboards for two clusters going at once.
+I'm sure there's a way.
+I just haven't had time to figure it out yet.
 ____

 **Using the pachyderm filesystem for ingress, and best practices for egress with s3**